Hamburg, Franklin County, Indiana

 Hamburg is an unincorporated community in Ray Township, Franklin County, Indiana.

 History

 Hamburg was platted in 1864 by Wesley Martin.
 It was named after Hamburg, in Germany.

+Hamburg was once a thriving Catholic community.
+St. Ann's Catholic Church was founded in Hamburg in 1869.
+The Church closed its doors in 2013 merging with Holy Family Parish in Oldenburg.

 A post office was established at Hamburg in 1867, and remained in operation until it was discontinued in 1929.